cyclops-ui/cyclops/README.md

 ## 💪 Contributing

 Cyclops is **open-source** and open to external contributors.
-There are plenty of ways you can contribute to the Cyclpos project - with code, feedback, content and GitHub stars ⭐
+There are plenty of ways you can contribute to the Cyclops project - with code, feedback, content and GitHub stars⭐

-Start your contributing journey at our [CONTRIBUTING.md](./CONTRIBUTING.md) file and join our wall of fame 👐
+Start your contributing journey at our [CONTRIBUTING.md](./CONTRIBUTING.md) and join our wall of fame 👐

 <a align="center" width="705" href="https://github.com/cyclops-ui/cyclops/graphs/contributors">
 <img src="https://contrib.rocks/image?repo=cyclops-ui/cyclops" />